 I was discussing Networking with one of my colleagues the other day when he turned around to me and said, in all honesty “I’m not a natural networker because I am an introvert!”
 I stood there with my mouth hanging open . . . for several seconds.
 You see, I am a natural networker and I am also an introvert!
 Ok, everybody, you can get up off the floor now and stop laughing!
 I am an introvert!
 Ask my shrink!

 It’s not that I am shy around people or afraid to be in public.
 Those of you who know me can attest to that.
 I not too good at small talk though, I much prefer to get into debates on issues that are important to me or not . . .
 Being with people on a constant basis often leaves me completely drained of all energy and I spend most weekends, on my own, relishing in the “space” that I have on my own without any other people around me.

 I am not “naturally” good with people and although I have been told that I am a “people’s person”, I don’t feel that way at all.
 Mixing with people and interacting with them is a conscious thing for me and it is something that I have to work at – hard.

 Why do I work hard at it?
-Well that’s quite simple – you see I understand the value of networking.
-I don’t see networking as a waste of time or a pain in the butt (although generally speaking, for introverts it is exactly that).
+Well, that’s quite simple – you see I understand the value of networking.
+I don’t see networking as a waste of time or pain in the butt (although generally speaking, for introverts it is exactly that).

-Networking for me, is me investing in myself and my company.
+Networking for me is me investing in myself and my company.
 You see, by developing my network in the way that I have, when I need a particular product or a particular service, I don’t have to spend hours doing research on the internet, or paging through the yellow pages, or time and money sending out endless e-mails looking for help.
 It takes me one or two phone calls to find the exact person that I am looking for.
-In fact, if the truth be told, most of my colleagues phone me when they need anything because I usually have that particular contact within my data base.
+In fact, if the truth is told, most of my colleagues phone me when they need anything because I usually have that particular contact within my database.

-There’s a great deal more to Networking as an introvert, so more next week.
+There’s a great deal more to Networking as an introvert, so more next time.